-Millions of yen Thousands of U.S. dollars Year ended March 31, 2021 Year ended March 31, 2020 Year ended March 31, 2021 Income before income taxes ¥(918) ¥(1,052) \$(8,292)
+Millions Millions of yen Year ended March 31, 2021 Year ended March 31, 2020 Year ended March 31, 2021 Income before income taxes ¥(918) ¥(1,052) \$(8,292)

 (iii) Market price fluctuation risk

 Marketable securities and investment securities held by the Group are primarily shares in companies with which the Group has business relationships and are exposed to market price fluctuation risk.
 With regard to marketable securities and investment securities, the Group regularly assesses fair value and financial conditions of issuers (business partners), and constantly reviews the holding of such securities other than held-to-maturity debt securities, taking market conditions into account and the Group's relationships with the business partners.
 The Company's consolidated subsidiaries also manage market price fluctuation risk in the same manner.